IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.7.1 Claim Tracking Use Case Description

 A hospital has sent an electronic reimbursement claim to the insurance company.
 After a waiting period the hospital wants to verify if the claim was processed.

+1. a patient was treated with chemo-therapy in their local hospital.
+1. the hospital has sent a claim to the insurer a few days ago and stored the queued claim ID in the hopspital IS (=POS).
+1. the hospital wants to confirm the processing status from the insurance.
+1. the hospital admin sends a claim response query with the claim ID from the POS to the FIS
+1. in an automated process, the FIS looks up the claim status.
+1. a claim response is sent from the FIS to the POS.

 ##### XX.4.2.7.2 Claim Tracking Process Flow